If a .NET application (Web, Desktop, Console, etc.) has to retrieve data, the application needs to:

 }

-The sample code above executes a T-SQL statement, that returns multiple rows of data using the ExecuteReader() method.
-In this example, we are creating an instance of SqlCommand class, in just one line, by passing in the command text, and the connection object.
-For this purpose, we are using an overloaded constructor of the SqlCommand class that takes 2 parameters first the command Text, and, second the connection.
+The sample code above executes a T-SQL statement that returns multiple rows of data using the ExecuteReader() method.
+In this example, we create an instance of the SqlCommand class in a single line by passing in the command text and the connection object.
+For this purpose, we are using an overloaded constructor of the SqlCommand class that takes two parameters: the command text and the connection.

-2. The parameter less constructor of SqlCommand Class.
+2. The parameterless constructor of the SqlCommand class.

-Here , we first instantiate the SqlCommand Class using the parameter less constructor then later specify the command text and connection, using the CommandText and Connection properties of the SqlCommand object as shown below.
+Here, we first instantiate the SqlCommand Class using the parameterless constructor.
+We then specify the command text and connection using the CommandText and Connection properties of the SqlCommand object, as shown below:

 using (SqlConnection con = new SqlConnection("data source=.; database=Test; integrated security=true"))